a3c2/troly-addon/www/register.md

 ---
-title: A3C2 Pricing
+title: Create Your Account
 ---
-# Some Pricing Information
+# Creating your Account

 This page tells you a little bit about me.